 You’ll be relieved to know the whole me in disguise scenario was quickly abandoned.
 Nikki, diplomatically pointed out that my, “Personality was too unique to camouflage.”
 What she really meant was my fat ass, but I appreciated her kindness.

 “Yeah, I remember.
 I pulled them on, which left me a little winded from the exertion of getting them up and over my thighs.
-It was a like a workout with resistance bands and I spent the better of a day walking around with camel toe in the front and butt crack thong in the back.
+It was a like a workout with resistance bands and I spent the better of a day walking around with a camel toe in the front and a butt crack peek-a-boo in the back.
 Yes, it was horrible.”

 Kelly added, “Your exact words, I believe were, “It was a 8 hour lycra colonoscopy.”
 You also over shared that you “needed tweezers to get the pants out of your crack.”
 So, yeah, thanks for that.
 You do know that all the backstage helpers wear black yoga pants, black T-shirts and, I know you’re going to love this, an apron.”